maeroso/hoop-multi-connector/README.md

 # Hoop Multi Connector

-This Python script allows you to connect to multiple Hoop servers at once.
+This Python script allows you to connect to multiple Hoop.dev protected databases and services at once.

 ## Prerequisites